 #Other base options

-A more enhanced version of a full lace base is the lace with poly base which provides more durability while it’s also easier to attach.
+A more enhanced version of a full lace base is the lace with poly base which provides slightly more durability.
+Additionally, it’s also easier to attach and maintain due to the poly material.

-A more enhanced version of the mono base is the lace front base which provides the most natural looking front hairline thanks to the undetectable lace.
+A more enhanced version of the mono base is the lace front base which provides a natural looking front hairline thanks to the undetectable lace.
+However, it is more durable than a full lace system because of its fusion with mono material.

 Which hair system base material should I choose?